Coventry University naming flagship new building after city icon Delia Derbyshire

-The Delia Derbyshire building represents a major transformation of the university’s arts and humanities facilities.
+The Delia Derbyshire building represents a major transformation of the university’s Arts and Society facilities.
 The complex combines the former Graham Sutherland and Maurice Foss buildings, which are being totally refurbished, along with an exciting new extension hosting cutting edge equipment and spaces.

 The new building will have a hyper studio designed for cross-disciplinary projects and immersive studios with the latest virtual reality and mixed reality technologies, enhancing the faculty’s creative, teaching and learning spaces and offering students sector-leading facilities in a unique environment.